 - VPNs hide your real IP address.
-Websites and internet services will only see the VPN server's IP address.
+Websites and internet services can only see the VPN server’s IP address.

 - VPNs hide your real geographical location.
 The internet thinks that your location is the location of the VPN server that you are using.

 - Using a VPN server can help you bypass geographical restrictions.
 You can access content available only for some countries or regions if you connect to a VPN server from those regions.

 - Your network traffic can’t be sniffed because it’s all encrypted.

 - There are plenty of VPN providers that offer paid services, as well as free VPN servers.